Pakistani cricket team in England in 1962: Other matches

 As well as their injury problems, the Pakistanis were frequently dogged by bad weather and most of their 17 drawn matches on the tour were because of rain, including the fourth Test as described above.
 The tour began at Arundel on Saturday, 28 April with the first of three one-day games (not limited overs).
 The first two were drawn and the Pakistanis won the third one against Colonel Stevens' XI.
 These three matches were, in effect, warm-ups only and not first-class.

 The opening first-class fixture was against Worcestershire at New Road, starting on Wednesday, 2 May.
 The Pakistanis were given a foretaste of the Test series to come in that Tom Graveney scored a century for the home team (and was presented with his county cap immediately afterwards) and their batsmen struggled against the pace and seam of Jack Flavell and Len Coldwell.

 Aftermath

 Shuja-ud-Din Butt, who had accompanied the tour in a non-playing capacity but was nevertheless needed to play against Hampshire because of the injury situation, became a cricket writer in later life and he summarised the 1962 tour as "the lowest and most depressing point in the history of Pakistan cricket".
-It was not until 1987 that Pakistan were granted a five-Test series in England again; on their five tours between 1962 and 1987, they played three Tests and were co-visitors in addition to one of India or New Zealand.
+It was not until 1987 that Pakistan were granted a five-Test series in England again; on their five tours between 1962 and 1987, they played three Tests in each series and were co-visitors along with either India or New Zealand.